 My Breasts Ache During My Period.
 What Can I Do?

 Before I start my period, I get aches in my breasts.
-This happens every time.
-Will it go away when my breasts finish developing?
-And will wearing a more supportive bra help?
+Will it go away as I get older?
+Will wearing a more supportive bra help?

 Lots of girls get aching in their breasts before their periods start.
-The aches are caused by a decrease in the hormones estrogen and progesterone, which are responsible for a girl's menstrual cycle.
+The aches are caused by a decrease in the hormones and , which are responsible for a girl's menstrual cycle.

 For some girls, these aches happen less often as they grow older.
 But that's not the case for everyone.
 Some women continue to get aches in their breasts for as long as they have their periods, which is completely normal.